Thank you for coming to the school website to read what school will look like for you when you return.

 How can I help keep my class clean and tidy?

 You will be given a tray to keep all of your equipment in and a box to keep all of your pens and pencils together.
 You can help by keeping all of the equipment tidy on your own desk and not drop things on the floor or leave things on other people’s desks.
-You will also have your own supply of tissues and if you use them they need to be put into the new lidded bins.
-You will notice that our cleaner Ms Gibson will be cleaning at lunchtimes too to keep everyone safe.
+You will notice that our cleaner Ms Gibson will be cleaning at lunchtimes too to help to keep everyone safe.

 If you have any other questions or think we have missed something out, please email the school using this link or check out Class Dojo as your new teachers will be putting information on there.